Lead pipes

 Who is responsible for replacing my water pipes?

-The section of the pipe running from the water main to your private boundary (usually the outside stop tap) is OUR responsibility.
+The section of the pipe running from the water main to your private boundary (usually the outside stop tap) is our responsibility.

 Homeowners/landlords are responsible for the section running from the property boundary into your property and all the internal pipework in the property.